MSchmoecker/HammerTime/README.md

 ## Changelog

+0.3.7
+- Fixed an compatibility error with Wacky's Database 2.0 update.
+Ingame reload is no longer supported
+- Fixed an error if a piece on a hammer has no piece script attached

 0.3.6
 - Fixed an error if a mod uses special characters in a piece table name which aren't allowed in a BepInEx config section